Phi-3.5 Vision Instruct website preview

 Comparison table

-Tool Pricing Model source API cost Subscription cost Pros Cons
+Tool Pricing Page type Model source API cost Subscription cost Pros Cons

-Phi-3.5 Vision Instruct Free Own models No required vendor API cost for local/self-hosted use.
+Phi-3.5 Vision Instruct Free Model family Own models No required vendor API cost for local/self-hosted use.
 No mandatory subscription for base model access.
 MIT licensing is simple for commercial use; Strong fit for OCR, chart, and table understanding Still needs careful VRAM tuning for heavier image batches; Weaker ceiling than larger frontier-scale VLMs

-Qwen2.5 VL Free Own models No required vendor API cost for local/self-hosted use.
+Qwen2.5 VL Free Model family Own models No required vendor API cost for local/self-hosted use.
 No mandatory subscription for base model access.
 Strong local multimodal capability set; Useful for document and visual analysis workflows Heavier runtime needs than text-only models; Requires careful context and memory tuning

-Llama 3.2 Vision Free Own models No required vendor API cost for local/self-hosted use.
+Llama 3.2 Vision Free Model family Own models No required vendor API cost for local/self-hosted use.
 No mandatory subscription for base model access.
 Adds local image understanding to text workflows; Good fit for multimodal assistant prototypes Vision workloads can be heavier than text-only runs; Requires careful tuning for stable latency

-MiniCPM-V 2.6 Free Own models No required vendor API cost for local/self-hosted use.
+MiniCPM-V 2.6 Free Model family Own models No required vendor API cost for local/self-hosted use.
 No mandatory subscription for base model access.
 Strong OCR and document understanding for its size; Supports multi-image and video workflows Weight license is less straightforward than MIT or Apache checkpoints; Setup is more technical than hosted VLM tools

 Internal links